How to Spend 2 days in Seville: a Seville Itinerary

 Best Time to Visit Seville

-The weather in Seville is quite mild during the winter months and very hot during the summer.
-We visited in January and it was a solid 60°F during the day and high 40°F at night.
+The city’s climate is Mediterranean, with hot, dry summers and mild winters, making it an ideal destination for travelers all year round.
+Seville is a popular tourist destination, and it attracts millions of visitors each year from all over the world.
+We visited in January and it was a solid 60Ā°F during the day and high 40Ā°F at night.
 For the best months to visit plan your trip for January-May when the weather is mild and hotel rates are lower.

 - The city itself is extremely small therefore making it very walkable (you don’t need a car).

-- The details of this city was my favorite part about visiting Seville – don’t forget to look up!
+- The details of this city were my favorite part about visiting Seville – don’t forget to look up!

 - The time of year can have an impact on your visit.
-When we visted in January the crowds were sparse however sunrise was at 8:30am.
+When we visited in January the crowds were sparse however sunrise was at 8:30 am.

 - Seville summers can get REALLY hot.